MONTGOMERY BAR ASSOCIATION

 COMMUNITY OUTREACH COMMITTEE

-Originally begun to provide MBA members the opportunity to educate community leaders working in fields outside the law about the Bar Association and its members’ work, this committee, which is made up of MBA members and non-attorneys, allows the two groups to work together to determine the needs of the community and then meet those needs.
+Originally created to provide MBA members the opportunity to educate community leaders working in fields outside the law about the Bar Association and its members’ work, this committee, which is made up of MBA members and non-attorneys, allows the two groups to work together to identify and meet the needs of the community.

 This committee, a merger of the former Construction Law and Public Contract Committees, educates its members about issues pertaining to the construction industry and government and public contracting.